aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/compress-spreadsheet/_index.md

 ## Error Handling

-- **400 Bad Request**: Invalid url.
+- **400 Bad Request**: The request URL is invalid.
-- **401 Unauthorized**:  Authentication has failed, or no credentials were provided.
+- **401 Unauthorized**: Authentication failed or no credentials provided.
-- **404 Not Found**: Source file not accessible.
+- **404 Not Found**: The source file is not accessible.
-- **500 Server Error** The spreadsheet has encountered an anomaly in obtaining data.
+- **500 Server Error**: An error occurred while processing the spreadsheet.

 ## Usage Scenarios

 ## Key Features and Benefits

-- **Dynamic Compression**: Allows users to compress a spreadsheet to reduce its file size.
+- **Dynamic Compression**: Easily compress spreadsheets to significantly reduce file sizes.
-- **Specified Compression Levels**: Provides the ability to apply different levels of compression based on user requirements.
+- **Flexible Compression Levels**: Choose from various compression levels tailored to user needs, optimizing performance and storage.

 ## OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ManagementController/CompressSpreadsheet) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.
+The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/ManagementController/CompressSpreadsheet) provides a publicly accessible interface for REST interactions, allowing direct API calls from a web browser.

 ## Excel API SDK

-Using an SDK is the best way to speed up the development.
-An SDK takes care of low-level details and lets you focus on your project tasks.
-Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.
+Utilizing an SDK accelerates development by managing low-level details, allowing developers to focus on their projects.
+Visit the [GitHub repository](https://github.com/aspose-cells-cloud) for an extensive list of Aspose.Cells Cloud SDKs.

-The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs:
+The following code examples demonstrate how to interact with Aspose.Cells web services using various SDKs:

 {{<tabs tabTotal="8" tabID="1" tabName1="C#" tabName2="Java" tabName3="PHP" tabName4="Ruby" tabName5="Node.js" tabName6="Python" tabName7="Perl" tabName8="Go" >}}
 {{<tab tabNum="1" >}}